coderedcorp/coderedcms/docs/how_to/add_tracking_scripts.rst

 ----------------

-There are two types of Google Analytics accounts --- "Google Analytics 4" (GA4) and "Universal Analytics" (for old accounts created before 2021):
+There are two types of Google Analytics accounts --- "Google Analytics 4" (GA4) and "Universal Analytics" (which is discontinued as of July 2023):

 * **Google Analytics 4 (GA4)** account IDs begin with **G-**

 * **Universal Analytics** account IDs begin with **UA-**.
-Google is shutting down UA accounts in July 2023, so it is recommended to use GA4 accounts instead.
+Google shut down UA accounts in July 2023, so these will no longer work.

-* If you are using both account types, you can enter both IDs and the data will populate both accounts.
+.. deprecated:: 3.0

+   Support for Universal Analytics was removed in CRX version 3.0.

 Google Tag Manager (GTM)